tizbac/pmoxs3backuproxy/README.md

-As with proxmox 8.2, a feature called "Backup fleecing" was introduced, [See release notes](https://pve.proxmox.com/wiki/Roadmap#Proxmox_VE_8.2) which enhances the proxmox backup for cases where the backup storage is slow to respond, which may be the case for hosted S3 over slow network connections.
+As with proxmox 8.2, a feature called "Backup fleecing" was introduced, [See release notes](https://pve.proxmox.com/wiki/Roadmap#Proxmox_VE_8.2) which prevents VM lockup / slow down in case of slow backup storage, which is more likely to happen with hosted S3 over slow network connections.

 ## Sizes shown in PVE frontend